timputt/python_ex_2/README.md

 # python_ex_2
-Python refreshed exercises - part 2
+Python refresher exercises - part 2

 - To work on these please __fork__ this repo (upper right corner) and clone __your__ version
 - It contains 2 tasks (exercises) in separate .py files each worth 1 pt